kdheepak/blog/src/posts/46-useful-terminal-tips-and-tricks.md

 ---
-title: Beginner's guide to using a terminal
+title: Quickstart guide to using a terminal
 tags: terminal
 keywords: terminal, bash, zsh, shell
 summary: If you are using a terminal for the first time, here's a number of useful things to know to get you started.